HIPERFIT/hiperfit.github.com/_posts/2012-03-01-seminar-in-march-and-additional-funding.md

 Please find here a quick update and invitation to our HIPERFIT seminar in March, next Tuesday.

-The seminar will be held on Tuesday, March 6, 3pm in Mødelokale A/B at DIKU.
+The seminar will be held on Tuesday, March 6, 3pm in MÃ¸delokale A/B at DIKU.

 This month, the seminar is dedicated to our additional [SME funding](index.php?option=com_content&amp;view=article&amp;id=34).